tryton/tryton/trytond/doc/ref/backend.rst

    Handle table for the ``model``.
    If ``history`` is set, the table is the one storing the history.

+.. attribute:: TableHandler.history

+   A boolean to handle the history table.

 .. attribute:: TableHandler.namedatalen

    The maximing length of named data for the database.